 Here’s my personal list of pros and cons for Hickory Run Campground:

 Very affordable – camping fees start at $16 per night for Pennsylvania residents.

-Restrooms are very outdated and not all of them are clean
+The restrooms are very outdated and not all of them are clean.

 Hiking in Hickory Run State Park